ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 ## Alchemy

 ::: tip
-**Alchemy is our preferred node provider, and is used to power our public endpoint.** In production systems, we _strongly_ recommend using the Alchemy private endpoint (it's free) - [sign up here](https://www.alchemy.com/layer2/optimism/?a=818c11a8da).
+**Alchemy is our preferred node provider, and is used to power our public endpoint.** In production systems, we _strongly_ recommend using the Alchemy private endpoint for faster throughput (it's free) - [sign up here](https://www.alchemy.com/layer2/optimism/?a=818c11a8da).
 :::

 ### Alchemy's Description and Pricing